Channel

 Publish

-If users need to publish a Msg, the main interfaces involved are:
+If a user needs to publish a Msg, the main interfaces involved are the following two:

 aimrt_py.RegisterPublishType(publisher, msg_type)->bool